unibo-spe/spe-slides/content/08-advanced-git/_index.md

 # Stashing

 Classic situation:
-1. Work on some project, have the project in inconsistent state
+1. Work on some project, have the project in an inconsistent state
 2. Something needs to be fixed on another branch

-$\Rightarrow$ You don't want to have commits half-way, but you can't lose what you have done...
+$\Rightarrow$ You don't want to commit half-finished work, but you can't lose what you have done...

 ## `git stash` to the rescue